GhodelApps/com.d4rk.stickers/README.md

 Bugs can be reported here.

-Opening Issues ⚠️
+## Opening Issues :warning:

-Only use the GitHub Issues section if you discovered issues with the code itself.
+> Only use the GitHub Issues section if you discovered issues with the code itself.
 Do not mistake the Issues page as a help desk.
-You can ask for help at Stack Overflow.
+You can ask for help at [Stack Overflow](https://stackoverflow.com/questions/tagged/whatsapp-stickers).
-For support, please contact d4rk7355608@gmail.com for more informations.
+> For support, please contact <d4rk7355608@gmail.com> for more informations.

 - Create an Android/general issue/bug.